-According to the Pittsburgh Dog Bite Law, the guilty dog must be isolated and quarantined on the property of the dog owner or an assigned location for ten days.
+According to the Pittsburgh Injury Law, the guilty dog must be isolated and quarantined on the property of the dog owner or an assigned location for ten days.
 When the dog is on the loose but tagged and captured, the owner should claim it at the animal rescue center within ten days.
-However, even though the owner reclaimed the dog, it should remain in quarantine in 10
+However, even though the owner reclaimed the dog, it should remain in quarantine for 10 days.

 What are the Civil and Criminal Liabilities of the Owner?

 If the injury is not so severe, the liability of the owner is not instant.
 In case he can prove that he or she has exercised enough measures to confine the dog, he or she is not negligent.
 However, because of the bite, it will be enough to categorize the dog as dangerous.
-In any future incidence that this dog bites, the owner will automatically be liable and guilty of a misdemeanor.
+In any future incident, the owner will automatically be liable and guilty of a misdemeanor.

 Factors to Be Considered When Evaluating Cases that Involves Dog Bite